AI-sandbox/gnomix/README.md

 Sequenced haplotypes phased with a phasing software (left).
 LAI is used to label haplotypes with ancestry predictions and phasing errors become evident (center).
 Phasing error correction using LAI is applied to correct phasing errors (right).
 Small numbers of phasing errors do not, however, impact the correct association of a variant with an ancestry, and so are typically only a visual nuisance.

 ## Calibration
-To ensure that G-Nomix outputs probability estimates that reflect it's true confidence and accuracy, we recommend using calibration.
+To ensure that Gnomix outputs probability estimates that reflect it's true confidence and accuracy, we recommend using calibration.
 We use Isotonic Regression to map the predicted probabilities to calibrated probabilities where the latter are more likely to have predictions with a confidence of X% correct matching their actual X% frequency of being correct in practice.

 ## License